-As parents, don’t we often dream of having a good, well-behaved child who always listens and does as he is told?
-Alas, this is one wish that almost never comes true!
+As parents, don't we often dream of having a good, well-behaved child who always listens and does as he is told?
+Alas, this is one wish that rarely comes true!
 But when it does, as parents, will it mean that we have no reason to worry about our 'good' child?
 Well, surprisingly we do!

-Let's read on to find out about why being a 'good' child can prove disadvantageous at certain times in life.
+Let's read on to find out why being a 'good' child can prove disadvantageous at certain times in life.